FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/_index.md

     "title": "Application integration",
     "linkTitle": "Application integration",
     "weight": "150"
-}This section provides information on using the following services and features in <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span>:
+}This section provides information on using the following services and features in {{< TransferCFT/componentshortname  >}}:

 [About the CFTUTIL interface](../c_intro_userinterfaces/about_cftutil) - Describes the CFTUTIL command line utility used in Transfer CFT.